sigsum/sigsum/doc/proposals/2021-11-ssh-signature-format.md

 Tree leaves contain a signer's statement, a signature and a key hash.

 Statements are signed by Signers.
-Statements are verified by Verifiers and Monitors.
+Statements are verified by End-users and Monitors.

     u64 shard_hint;
     u8 checksum[32];